Year 10 Fashion Design

 COURSE CONTENT:

-This course offers an engaging exploration of fashion design within the broader context of visual art, providing opportunities to delve into various careers within the fashion industry.
-While there is some garment construction involved, the primary focus is on creative processes and understanding how the many professions in the industry work collaboratively.
+This course offers an engaging exploration of fashion design within the broader context of visual art and graphic design, providing opportunities to investigate a range of creative careers within the fashion and design industries.
+While there is some garment construction involved, the primary focus is on creative processes, visual communication, branding, and understanding how the many professions within the industry work collaboratively.

 ASSESSMENT: